United States Army enlisted rank insignia: 1920–1942

 The biggest change in the history of US Army enlisted ranks came on June 4, 1920.
 On that day congress passed a law that changed how enlisted ranks were managed.
 It created seven pay grades, numbered one to seven with one being the highest, and gave the president the authority to create whatever ranks were necessary within those grades.
 Prior to this enlisted ranks had been created by law.
 The laws usually laid out the size and shape of the army branch by branch, creating different ranks structures for each branch.
 This law ended branch specific ranks.

 The law specified what percentage of the enlisted strength of the army were allowed in each of the seven grades.
 The first grade would contain .6% of the army's enlisted men, the second grade 1.8%, the third grade 2%, the fourth and fifth grades 9.5%, the sixth grade 25% and the remaining 51.6% in the seventh grade.
 Men in the sixth and seventh grades could be rated as specialists and get extra pay.
 This replaced the specialist ranks such as cooks or artificers.
 There were six classes of specialists in both grades.
 Specialists first class could only be .7% of the authorized strength of the sixth and seventh grades.
 Specialists second class were restricted to 1.4%, specialists third class 1.9%, specialists fourth class 4.7%, specialists fifth class 5% and specialists sixth class 15.2%.

 The army implemented the new law on June 19, 1920.
-The new executive authority was used to reduce the large number of ranks in use at the time to eight, plus the specialists.
+The new executive authority was used to reduce the large number of ranks in use at the time to seven, plus the specialists.